ahtsham58/CRB-CRS/README.md

 1. The first named ‘CRB-CRS Code’ contains the complete Python source code for our own developed retrieval-based recommender system.

-2. The second directory, named ‘Data’ includes the data and results for the user study and additional analyses reported in the manuscript.
+2. The second directory, named ‘Data’ includes the data and results for the online study and additional analyses reported in the manuscript.